Foundation / Corporation

 Grants of up to $25,000 to Maine nonprofit research institutions, IHEs, entrepreneurs, and for-profit companies to develop, advance, and transfer technologies to the commercial marketplace.
-Applicants are strongly encouraged to submit an application draft at least two weeks prior to the deadline.
 Applicants must contact program staff prior to the deadline to gain access to the application portal.

 MTI funding requires a specific scope of work that will lay the basic technical and/or business groundwork critical to securing additional funding from MTI or other sources of private and public capital, including from federal grants and solicitations, with the ultimate goal being commercial success of the technology and the enterprise.

 Seed Grants will support specific projects leading to the development of new and innovative products, processes or services that may include:

 -R&D activities such as proof of concept work, prototype development, field trials, prototype testing, pilot studies.

 -Business development activities such as market analysis, business plan development, intellectual property investigation and filing if they are part of the larger proposed Seed Grant R&D project.

 -Consulting assistance preparing an MTI Development Loan application, developing investor presentations, or other commercialization and business development activity reasonably expected of early and mid-stage technology development if they are part of the larger proposed Seed Grant R&D project.

 Early-stage, applied research conducted within private and public academic, or research institutions may apply for Seed Grants.
 The goal of the ‘Technology Transfer’ category is to increase the probability that technology and innovative solutions are transferred out of, or applied within the academic or research institution to address a commercial opportunity.
 Compelling Technology Transfer applications will have a realistic expectation that the innovation/technology will be further developed and/or commercialized by partners or licensees and those partners should be identified within the application.